datafold/dagster-data-diff-demo/README.md

   <img src="images/dagster_and_datafold.png">
 </p>

-This is a demo project for the Dagster + data-diff integration.
-Its goal is to give you clear examples of how to use Dagster's asset checks to solve source to target replication problems in your data pipelines.
+This is a demo project for the Dagster + Datafold integration using [`data-diff`](https://github.com/datafold/data-diff#data-diff-compare-datasets-fast-within-or-across-sql-databases).
+The goal is to give you clear examples of how to use Dagster's [asset checks](https://docs.dagster.io/concepts/assets/asset-checks) to solve data replication problems in your data pipelines by validating the data diff between the source and target tables.

+Learn more about Datafold: [here](https://www.datafold.com/data-replication)

+Learn more about Dagster: [here](https://dagster.io/)

 TODO: Add public loom video with gif thumbnail